 "Mid-evening on the night of the-unknown-to-anybody at the time up-coming crash I had gone to bed in the bunk in my compartment and as far as I knew had fallen fast asleep.
 Sometime during that period between the time I fell asleep and the crash occurred I found myself neither asleep nor in my bunk but outside of the train standing barefoot on the desert floor in the middle of the night in my PJs some distance off from a set of railroad tracks, my hand being held by an elderly Native American man."

-So, there I was, in the middle of the night in the middle of the desert, instead of being asleep in my bunk in a Pullman car being pulled by a locomotive traveling over 90 miles per hour, I was instead in my PJs, barefoot on the desert floor with a Native American spiritual elder standing some distance back from the tracks.
-As the train came off the rails, of which, although seemingly being done almost in slow motion with no identifiable sounds and that I was able to see clearly, I was unable to move, as though I was paralyzed or frozen.
+So, there I was, in the middle of the night in the middle of the desert, instead of being asleep in my bunk in a Pullman car being pulled by a locomotive traveling over 90 miles per hour after having boarded the train in Chicago many hours before, I was instead in my PJs, barefoot on the desert floor standing with a Native American spiritual elder some distance back from the mainline.
+As the train came off the tracks, of which, although seemingly being done almost in slow motion with no identifiable sounds and that I was able to see clearly, I was unable to move, as though I was paralyzed or frozen.
 Then everything came to a halt, the dust settled, rocks that were slowly floating in the sky fell to the ground, the flow of time seemed to return to normal and my ability to move returned.
 The spiritual elder walked me over to where other passengers were scrambling out of the crumpled cars or helping others and left me as though I was one of them, himself turning toward the desert only to disappear into the darkness.

 THE SPIRITUAL ELDER AND THE SANTA FE CHIEF